While you’re here, listen our podcast! Below is our episode with Josh Steimle on writing.

 Working abroad brings all kinds of benefits, such as exposure to a new culture, new skills and contacts, an enhanced network, and maybe a new language.

 Thinking about moving abroad for your career?
-Read Josh’s interview and gain some valuable insights into what it takes!
+Read Josh’s interview and gain some valuable insights about what it takes!

 Josh, you were working in Utah as the founder of MWI.
 Life was good and you have an extended family, too.
 So what prompted you to move abroad, and why China?

 It’s not the traditional story of getting a job here, it’s about our family.
 My wife and I started looking into adopting from China in 2012.
-We felt impressed to adopt an older child, and one day I turned to her and asked “Why don’t we just move to China?”.
+We wanted to adopt an older child, and one day I asked “Why don’t we just move to China?”.

 We had always wanted to live abroad and have adventures and that was about as much of an adventure as we could imagine.